kserve/website/docs/modelserving/v1beta1/custom/custom_model/README.md

 - `STORAGE_URI`: load a model from a storage system supported by KServe e.g. `pvc://` `s3://`.
 This acts the same as `storageUri` when using a built-in predictor.
   The data will be available at `/mnt/models` in the container.
 For example, the following `STORAGE_URI: "pvc://my_model/model.onnx"` will be accessible at `/mnt/models/model.onnx`
+- `PROTOCOL`: specify the protocol version supported by the model e.g `V1`.
+This acts the same as `protocolVersion` when using a built-in predictor.

 Apply the yaml to deploy the InferenceService on KServe